 However, both teams are now satisfied with the final outcome.

-Aberdeen negotiated an initial allocation of more than 30,000 tickets for the Sunday, 16 March showpiece.
+for the Sunday, 16 March showpiece.

 Their Scottish Premiership rivals have been given under 8,000 tickets to sell.

 "We believe the agreement reached represents the best possible and fairest result for fans of both clubs and will also help us create a spectacular final for those watching on television across the breadth of Scotland and beyond," said SPFL chief executive Neil Doncaster.

 Inverness chairman Kenny Cameron added: "We are very happy with the allocation agreed, which provides exactly what our fan base was looking for, and thank both the SPFL and Aberdeen for accommodating our wishes."